Does This Cause Cancer?

 First, these are not complete lists of every substance that causes or might cause cancer.
 Again, the experts tend to focus on substances and exposures most likely to cause cancer, but there are many others that have not been studied fully yet.

 Second, the lists may not be much help on a topic that recently entered the news.
-Even when experts review a substance, it may take several months (or longer) before it is added to a list.
+Even when experts review a substance, it can take several months (or longer) before it’s added to a list.
 The lists are updated from time to time, but they are not likely to take very recent findings into account.

 Third, the lists (and their supporting documents) are written mainly for scientists and other professionals, so they can be confusing.
 Even straightforward lists of chemicals can be hard to read.
-Many of the substances and exposures on the lists can have more than one name.
-This can make it hard to find a particular substance if a list does not use the most common term.
+Many of the substances and exposures on the lists have more than one name.
+This can make it hard to find a particular substance if a list doesn’t use the most common term.

-So, just because a substance doesn’t show up on one of the lists may not mean that it doesn’t cause cancer.
+So, just because a substance doesn’t show up on one of the lists might not mean that it doesn’t cause cancer.
 There are a few possibilities:

 - It was indeed studied and found not to cause cancer.